muammar/mkchromecast/README.md

 ### TODO

 * Implement multithreading in the system tray menu.
+* Check that the index of the cast selected is correctly passed in the system tray.
 * Generate a standalone Mac OS X application.

 ### Contribute